Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: Theoretical Results

 \subsection{Stochastic Gradient Langevin Dynamics Privacy}

+To complete the proof of Theorem \ref{MainTheorem}, we need to show that given a \textit{Bayesian linear regression problem} on domain $\mathcal{D}(n, \gamma_1, x_h, x_l, c)$, even if one sample from the posterior is ($\epsilon, \delta$) differentially private, it does not guarantee SGLD is private in the interim region.
+In order to do so, this section will first consider the loss of privacy when using SGLD for the \textit{Bayesian linear regression problem} on domain $\mathcal{D}(n, \gamma_1, x_h, x_l, c)$ and then, together with the results of section \ref{PosteriorSamplingPrivacySection}, will prove Theorem \ref{MainTheorem}.

-In this section, we will consider the privacy guarantees of SGLD for the \textit{Bayesian linear regression problem on domain $\mathcal{D}$}.
-To show that SGLD is not differentially private after initial steps and before convergence, it is enough to find two neighbouring databases for which the loss in privacy is as big as desired with high probability in those steps.
-We define neighbouring databases $D_1$ and $D_2$ in eq. \ref{N-DBs}, and consider the \textit{Bayesian linear regression problem} on $D_1$ and $D_2$.
-We set the learning rate to be $\eta = \frac{2}{(\alpha + nx_h^2\beta)^2}$.
+In order to show that SGLD is not differentially private after initial steps and before convergence, it is enough to find two neighbouring datasets for which the loss in privacy is as big as desired after a certain number of steps.
+We define neighbouring datasets $D_1, D_2 \in \mathcal{D}(n, \gamma_1, x_h, x_l, c)$ in eq. \ref{N-DBs} and consider the \textit{Bayesian linear regression problem} on $D_1$ and $D_2$ with a learning rate: $\eta = \frac{2}{(\alpha + nx_h^2\beta)^2}$.

-Tightly analyzing the differential privacy loss when approximately sampling using SGLD at each step requires getting a closed-form solution for the distribution for each step.
-For database $D_1$ the solution is a normal distribution.
-For database ${D}_2$ , different shuffling of samples produces different Gaussian distributions, therefore giving a mixture of Gaussians.
+A closed-form solution for the distribution at each step enables us to get a tight lower bound over the differential privacy loss when approximately sampling via SGLD at each step.
+For dataset $D_1$, the solution is a Normal distribution.
+For dataset ${D}_2$, different shuffling of samples produces different Gaussian distributions, therefore giving a mixture of Gaussians.

-We look at cyclic-SGLD with batch size of 1, and mark by $\theta_j, \hat\theta_j$ the samples on the j'th SGLD step when using databases $D_1$ and ${D}_2$ accordingly.
+We look at cyclic-SGLD with a batch size of $1$ and mark by $\theta_j, \hat\theta_j$ the samples on the $j$'th SGLD step when using datasets $D_1$ and ${D}_2$ accordingly.
 Since $D_1$ samples are all equal, the update step of the cyclic-SGLD is the same for every step (with different noise generated for each step).
-This update step contains only multiplication by a scalar, addition of a scalar, and addition of Gaussian noise, therefore, together with a conjugate prior results in Normal distribution for $\theta_j$: $\mathcal{N}(\theta_j; \mu_j, \sigma_j^2)$.
+This update-step contains only multiplication by a scalar, addition of a scalar, and addition of Gaussian noise, therefore, together with a conjugate prior results in Normal distribution for $\theta_j$: $\mathcal{N}(\theta_j; \mu_j, \sigma_j^2)$, where $\mu_j, \sigma_j \in \R$.